Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/observability/podmonitor-examples.md

 PodMonitor resources allow Prometheus to directly scrape metrics from pods, bypassing Kubernetes services.
 This is useful for monitoring pods that don't have services or when you need more granular control.

-⚠️ **CRITICAL: Team Label Required for Discovery**
+!!! danger "Team Label Required for Discovery"

-**All PodMonitor resources MUST include the team label `soprasteria/team: "<your-team-name>"` or they will be completely ignored by the team Prometheus stack and no metrics will be collected.**
+    All PodMonitor resources MUST include the team label `soprasteria/team: "<your-team-name>"` or they will be completely ignored by the team Prometheus stack and no metrics will be collected.

 The team monitoring stack uses a `resourceSelector` that only discovers monitoring resources with this specific label.
 This is a security feature that ensures teams can only monitor resources within their own namespace.